Chart Color Schemes

 Highfields has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 35 projects likely to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 35 projects likely impacting this area.
 Notable ones include Kilalah Park Estate, The Avenues of Highfields, Central Highfields Masterplan, and Highfields/Kratzke/O'Brien Roads Intersections Upgrade.
-Below is a list detailing those most relevant.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.